scalastic/hotspot-vs-native/README.md

 - I explained and scripted a complete Kubernetes stack installation in a previous article: [Locally install Kubernetes, Prometheus, and Grafana](https://scalastic.io/install-kubernetes/)
 - ***Spring Boot Native*** can build natively or in Bytecode any Java app

+> Spring Versions
+>
+> We'll be using the latest development versions of Spring Experimental stacks as it's continuously fix bugs and
+> improve performances.
+However, you have to keep in mind this is still Beta versions and does not represent a final step:
+> - Spring Boot `2.5.0-RC1`
+> - Spring Native `0.10.0-SNAPSHOT`

 ## Application Architecture

 ![Application Architecture](_img/architecture.jpg)